Spuds/Elk-Social-Links/README.md

 ##Social Links

 ###Introduction
-This adds social the links for Facebook Like, Twitter Tweet, and Google +1 to the first post of each thread.
+This adds social the links for Facebook Like, Twitter Tweet, Linked In Share and Google +1 to the first post of each thread.

 ###License
 The software is licensed under [Mozilla Public License 1.1 (MPL-1.1)](http://opensource.org/licenses/MPL-1.1).